carobosa77/centos-pi/install/README.md

  8. Finally, deletes the temporary directory.

 **About LVM**: When creating this scripts, lvm was not available in the CentOS image for Raspberry Pi.

+## dd.env

+This script includes the auxiliary processes to write the image content into a SD card.

+This script is invoked by *`dd_partitions.env`* and for any script which will write images.
+The script *`dd_partitions.env`* helps building images, but sometimes the image can't be parametrized to use *`dd_partitions.env`*, so you can take the parts you need and leave what is useless.

+The following scripts uses the auxiliary processes to write the image, but can't be constrainted to use *`dd_partitions.env`*, or the tries I made didn't work.
+Must be executed by the root user.
+Before using them, the corresponding image should be downloaded.

+- The script **`CentOS-Userland-8-stream-aarch64-RaspberryPI-Minimal-4-sda.bash`** writes [CentOS 8 on a Raspberry Pi](https://people.centos.org/pgreco/CentOS-Userland-8-stream-aarch64-RaspberryPI-Minimal-4/).